NRA leaders defend bankruptcy petition in court hearing, saying the move is necessary to protect the gun lobby’s existence

 In addition to the attorney general, the NRA’s longtime advertising agency, Ackerman McQueen, is opposing the bankruptcy petition, arguing that it is a ploy to avoid litigation and scrutiny of the group’s spending.

-Lawyers for the NRA countered that LaPierre acted appropriately and they told U.S. Bankruptcy Judge Harlin D. Hale that efforts to block the bankruptcy petition — or remove LaPierre and his team during the process — would put the organization at grave risk.
+Lawyers for the NRA countered that LaPierre acted appropriately, and they told U.S. Bankruptcy Judge Harlin D. Hale that efforts to block the bankruptcy petition — or remove LaPierre and his team during the process — would put the organization at grave risk.

 During opening arguments in the trial, which is being conducted via WebEx videoconference, NRA lawyer Greg Garman called LaPierre an “irreplaceable asset,” citing his fundraising abilities and defending his management.